Microhap/DADA2-SE/README.md

 - Make sure to modify the path in the script to reflect the actual path of your FASTQ files (e.g., "E:/DADA2/MH-MiSeq").

+### Example Data in `example/`
+The `example/` directory now includes:
+1. A configuration file for STRait Razor format conversion (`MH24_241224.config`).
+2. **Two FASTQ files for 2800M reference DNA**:
+   - These files serve as example data for pipeline testing and validation.

+---

 ## Usage
 1. Place your Configuration and FASTQ files in the appropriate directories.